Preventing diabetes and its related complications

 Boston Celtics Fit to Win and #SunLifeDunk4Diabetes

-During the past four years, Sun Life U.S. has teamed up with the Boston Celtics to fight diabetes through an incentive-based community program – Fit to Win – and a social fundraising and digital marketing campaign in the month of November – #SunLifeDunk4Diabetes.
+Sun Life U.S. teams up with the Boston Celtics to fight diabetes through an incentive-based community program – Fit to Win – and a social fundraising and digital marketing campaign in the month of November – #SunLifeDunk4Diabetes.

 The Fit to Win program promotes the physical fitness and wellness of young people in Greater New England over a four-week period.
 Youth participants in third through sixth grades at the YMCA are incentivized to exercise daily and make healthy lifestyle choices for Celtics prizes and events.